 The Yahoo is reported to be around 8 feet tall ape-like figure with black fur.
 Some people believe there is more than one Yahoo wandering around the Appalachian area.
 One report even says that there is a female Yahoo carrying a baby on her back.
 Bigfoot legends exist around the world, all of which are reported to be highly intelligent and work in small groups.

-The most famous Bigfoot video is a short film taken in 1967 known as the Patterson film.
+The most famous Bigfoot video is a short film taken in 1967 known as the Patterson-Gimlin film.
 Shot in Bluff Creek, the footage shows a large and hairy bipedal ape walking through a clearing.
 The video, amongst many other newer images and footage, is thought to be a hoax and is merely a human in an ape costume from a distance.

-The study of genetics provide evidence that it is unlikely that any iteration of bigfoot exists anywhere in the world.
+The study of genetics provides evidence that it is unlikely that any iteration of bigfoot exists anywhere in the world.
 For the species to be viable, it would need to have a population, large enough to avoid inbreeding.

 This bear beast found in West Virginia is reported to be a large bear-canine hybrid that preys on other bears.
-It has a large bear, a dog-like head and striking beady red eyes.
+It has a large bear-like body, a dog-like head and striking beady red eyes.
 It also is reported to have missing patches of fur and a scarred body.
 You can tell it’s in the area as there is a strong stench of alcohol and rotten eggs.

-Although the initial official sighting was in 1973, there have been Inuit legends for years about a giant bear who drags people underwater.
+Although the initial reported sighting was in 1973, there have been Inuit legends for years about a giant bear who drags people underwater.
 When people went missing in the area, it was listed as a bear attack.
 Out of all the mountain monsters on this list, this one is least likely to be a hoax.

 Snallygaster